 - sister companies of the debtor in a group company structure;

-- directors of a debtor company; and
+- directors of a debtor company; or

 - a spouse who co-owns an asset with a debtor.